 The Wrigley Field scoreboard has been a part of Wrigley since Bill Veeck had it installed in 1937.
 The scoreboard is still manually operated (+1) and shows inning-by-inning scores of every game around baseball (+1).
 It also provides the triple crown stats (RBIs, homeruns, and batting average) of each player up to bat.
 The fact that the people manning the scoreboard can keep it up-to-date nearly as quickly as some of the electronic scoreboards around the league is a testament to the great job those people do during a home game.
 In 2015, the Cubs added two videoboards to the outfield to show replays (+1) and more detailed stats (+1).
 The videoboards are behemoths like those in some stadiums, which was a great choice since a huge scoreboard would have looked awful at Wrigley.
 The electronic scoreboards aren't constantly flashing and changing making them fit in with the manual scoreboard most of the time (+1).

 As Wrigley is an older stadium, it does not have some of the kid-friendly features of newer stadiums such as play places or mini ballparks (-1).
 As it currently stands there are few places for kids to hang out if they get bored with the baseball game (-1).
+The Park at Wrigley opened in 2017 and does provide a place for kids to run around (+1), but there are no enclosed areas in the stadium for kids to go if the weather is too hot (-1).
 A cool promotion the team has, however, is Kids Sundays where the first 1000 kids can run the bases after the game (+1).
 They tend to take more than 1000 kids (+1) and if you know someone with season tickets they can reserve a spot for your kid if you are using their tickets.
 You might want to line up before the end of the game, though, since although the line moves fast, it can get pretty long.